nspcc-dev/neofs-api/proto-docs/session.md

 <a name="neo.fs.v2.session.CreateRequest"></a>

 ### Message CreateRequest
-CreateRequest carries an information necessary for opening a session.
+Information necessary for opening a session.

 | Field | Type | Label | Description |